GeghamPetrosyan/ImagePluginFramework/README.md

 # ImagePluginFramework

 A flexible internal plugin-based image processing framework built with .NET.
-Designed for applying multiple effects to multiple images using a scalable and dynamic architecture without relying on external libraries.
+Designed to apply multiple effects to multiple images using a scalable and dynamic architecture without relying on external libraries.

 ---